30 Modern Logo Design Ideas To Inspire Your Creative Genius

 #8.
 Horror Films

-A logo that puts visual elements on a pedestal, creating a simple yet smart look.
+A logo that puts visual elements on a pedestal, creating a simple yet smart and modern look.

 #9.
 Kitty Pic